 Interest income is recognised on a time proportionate basis taking into account the effective yield on the financial assets.

 e) Expenses

-All expenses are recognised in the Statement of Profit or Loss and Other Comprehensive Income on an accruals basis.
+All expenses, including the Responsible Entity's fees, are recognised in the Statement of Profit or Loss and Other Comprehensive Income on an accruals basis.

 f) Cash and cash equivalents